 What to Drink: Saint Germain des Prés (Hendrick’s Gin, St-Germain, Belvoir Elderflower Cordial, lime, cucumber juice, egg white, spiced tincture)

 Happiness Forgets, 8-9 Hoxton Square, 44 020 7613 0325:

 If you’re looking for a down-to-earth spot, head to Happiness Forgets.
-It’s located in the far corner of the super hip Hoxton-Square and is the work of New York-trained bartender Alastair Burges, who earned his stripes under Audrey Saunders at her famed Pegu Club.
+It’s located in the far corner of the super-hip Hoxton Square and is the work of New York-trained bartender Alastair Burges, who earned his stripes under Audrey Saunders at her famed Pegu Club in New York.
 The bar’s motto is “High-end cocktails.
 Low-rent basement.”
 But this joint isn’t too precious to serve you a beer and a shot: In fact, I get the impression that it prefers to.

 What to Drink: Jerezana (manzanilla sherry, amontillado sherry, sweet vermouth, dry vermouth, house-made vanilla bean syrup, orange bitters)

 Mark’s Bar, 66-70 Brewer Street, 44 020 7292 3518: